yrf1/RussiaUkraine_weibo_dataset/README.md

 We are continuing the data collection process to follow the latest development of events in the ongoing crisis, and will update our dataset daily.

 ### Use Cases
 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Weibo dataset.
-These include event clustering, false rumor detection, and portability of news analytic methodologies across Twitter and Weibo domains.
+These include event clustering, false rumor detection, portability of news analytic methodologies across Twitter and Weibo domains, amongst many more.

 ### Related Work
 A team at HKUST has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
 Check it out if you're interested.